TheOdinProject/curriculum/intermediate_html_css/forms/form_validations.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-Try entering less than three characters into the text area and clicking the tweet button to see the validation in action.
+Try entering less than three characters into the text area and clicking the post button to see the validation in action.

 #### Maximum length validation